 If you’ve planned one last family reunion to last a week or committed to house guests who want to visit “just one more time” for most of the holidays, delisting may be a way to avoid the inevitable upheaval and invasion of privacy whenever the phone rings.
 It’s also possible that you’ve changed your mind about selling because of a change in jobs, plans or other consideration.
-If you’ve decided to stay put and just refinance, check around -- many lenders have special rules about delisted houses and require proof you’ve taken it off the market before beginning negotiations.
+If you’ve decided to stay put and just refinance, check around – many lenders have special rules about delisted houses and require proof you’ve taken it off the market before beginning negotiations.
+For example, Fannie Mae won't allow a refinance of any home that is currently listed for sale.
+If asked for proof, you'll need to get a letter from your realtor that you've terminated the sale, as well as any letters you provided to the realtor requesting the termination.
 The house's listing in the Multiple Listing Service may also control how much some lenders will offer.
 If the home was on the market for a long time and didn't sell, for example, the lender might wonder if the house has defects that affect its value.

 Some sellers just get tired of having to keep their homes company-ready, living with undersized staging furniture and having people tromping in and out of their house seven days a week.
 Others, disappointed with their real estate agent’s marketing activities or counsel, take the house off the market to put an end to a contract.
 Before delisting a house, however, check your listing contract for possible consequences and penalties imposed for delisting.